xndrllyd/replaX/README.md

 	2. Upload your .html file or copy-paste its contents into the according input to extract all of the text nodes into a .csv file.

-	3. Download the ready-for-translation .csv file.
+	3. Download the ready-for-translation .csv file or copy the texts into Excel.

 	4. Translate the texts or pass the .csv file to your translation team.